Code & Law Enforcement

 HOME LOAN / SEPTIC PROGRAM:

-Well and septic inspections evaluated were twenty-eight (28), an increase in loans of thirteen (13) as compared to the same period in 2020.
+Well and septic inspections evaluated were thirty nine (39), a decrease in loans of twenty three (23) as compared to the same period in 2020.

-Repair septic permits issued were two (2), an increase of two (2) as compared to the same period in 2020.
+Repair septic permits issued were one (1), a decrease of fourteen (14) as compared to the same period in 2020.

-Septic inspections were ten (10), an increase of ten (10) as compared to the same period in 2020.
+Septic inspections were thirty three (33), a decrease of twenty eight (28) as compared to the same period in 2020

 Plats, Subdivisions, Zone Changes and Variances Reviews:

-Staff reviewed twenty-eight (28) Cheyenne and Laramie County Site Plans.
+Staff reviewed eleven (11) Cheyenne and Laramie County Site Plans.

 FOOD SERVICE PROGRAM: